TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ## Layers {#layers}

 Layers decompose your map into several parts.
 For example, you might create a layer for separate rooms or areas.
 Layers can contain groups, entities, or brushes, and each of these objects can belong to one layer only.
-Each layer has a name and can be set to hidden or locked.
+Each layer has a name and can be set to hidden or locked, or omitted from exported maps.
 Every map contains a "Default Layer" that cannot be removed.
 This layer receives all objects that haven't been assigned to another layer.

 ![Layer Editor](images/LayerEditor.png)

 Layers are managed in the layer editor, which is part of the map inspector.
 The layer editor displays a list of all layers in your map.
-You can hide or show a layer by clicking on the eye icon below the layer name, and you can lock or unlock a layer by clicking on the lock icon.
+You can hide or show a layer by clicking on the eye icon beside the layer name, and you can lock or unlock a layer by clicking on the lock icon.
 To create a new layer, click the plus button at the bottom of the layer list, and to remove one ore more layers, select them and click on the minus button.

-They eye button next to the minus button shows all layers.
+New objects created from scratch or pasted from the clipboard are inserted into the current layer (unless you are working in a group).
+Objects created from other objects (e.g. by duplicating or extrusion) are inserted into the layer of the source object.

-When you create new objects, TrenchBroom puts them into the current layer (unless you are working in a group).
-The current layer is indicated in the layer list by having its name in bold, and you can set the current layer by double clicking on a layer in the layer list.
-Note that you cannot hide or lock the current layer, and if you make a layer the current layer, that layer is shown and unlocked automatically.
-The fact that the current layer can neither be hidden nor locked also implies that you cannot delete the only visible or the only unlocked layer, because then TrenchBroom would have to choose a hidden or a locked layer to be the new current layer at random.
-You will need to set another layer visible and / or unlocked first.
+The current layer is indicated in the layer list by a radio button and by having its name in bold, and you can set the current layer by double clicking on a layer in the layer list.

 # Preferences